 Discover why Maine lobster tails are the best in the world.

 One of the most popular fresh seafood items on our online lobster market are our premium frozen lobster tails.
-And we ship a ton of lobster tails all year long to just about every part of the USA.
-Lobster lovers the world over will tell you the lobster tail is the biggest, meatiest part of the lobster.
+And we ship a ton of them all year long to just about every part of the USA.
+However, lobster lovers the world over will tell you the lobster tail is the biggest, meatiest part of the lobster.
 There are many different varieties of lobster tails depending on the species of lobster.
-How do you know you are getting the best lobster tails for your money?
+How do you know you are getting the best tails for your money?

 A World of Lobster Tails

-Lobsters are crustaceans and come in four types: clawed, spiny, slipper and deep sea.
+Lobsters are crustaceans and come in four types: a clawed, spiny, slipper and the deep sea.
 Of the four different types, only clawed and spiny are familiar to most people when they order lobster tail in a restaurant.
-There are many different types of lobster tails.
-America, Canada, South Africa, Australia, Brazil and New Zealand are some of the better known lobster harvesting areas, but anywhere there is an ocean you can find lobster.
+However, there are many different types of lobster tails.
+America, Canada, South Africa, Australia, Brazil, and New Zealand are some of the better-known lobster harvesting areas, but anywhere there is an ocean you can find lobster.

 - Australian lobster tails are from West and North Australia and are said to be one of the most favorable.
 They are firm with a sweet taste.

 - Brazilian lobster tails come from the warm waters off of Brazil and have a unique, sweet taste.
-These lobster tails are known for being very tender.
+These ones are known for being very tender.

-Spiny lobsters of the genus Panulirus, also known as rock lobsters, are easily distinguished from Maine lobsters because it has no claws, has short spines along the length of the tail and body; and are marked by bright spots on its tail.
+Spiny lobsters, also known as rock lobsters, are easily distinguished from Maine lobsters.
+Spiny lobsters have no claws, short spines along the length of the tail, and are marked by bright spots on its tail.
 The cooked white meat will have red-orange tinges on the outside.
-Spiny Lobsters that come from the southern waters and the western Atlantic, from Brazil, Belize, Columbia, Nicaragua and Honduras, are generally known as warm water lobsters.
+Spiny Lobsters, generally known as warm water lobsters, are found in various different waters.
+You can find them in the western Atlantic, from Brazil, Belize, Columbia, Nicaragua, and Honduras.

 Cheap Lobster Tails

-Be on the lookout for cheap impostors.
+Of course, be on the lookout for cheap impostors.
 Warm water tails will always be cheaper.
 They lack the quality and superior taste of frozen lobster tails from Maine and Canada.
 You’ll find the warm-water tails at chain stores and the big catalog steak companies.
-The big cruise lines also offer warm-water tails to their passengers to save money.
-Spiny lobsters are a bit tougher and not as rich tasting as the cold-water Maine lobster tail.
+Further, the big cruise lines also offer warm-water tails to their passengers to save money.
+Spiny lobsters are a bit tougher and not as rich-tasting as the cold-water Maine lobster tail.
 Our customers tell us the tails taste dried out or rubbery.
-Some even say these cheap lobster tails taste like saw dust.
+Some even say these cheap tails taste like sawdust.
 Yuck!

 Frozen Maine Lobster Tails are the Best